PennyLaneAI/pennylane-rigetti/README.rst

 * Provides four devices to be used with PennyLane: ``forest.numpy_wavefunction``, ``forest.wavefunction``, ``forest.qvm``, and ``forest.qpu``.
-These provide access to the pyQVM Numpy wavefunction simulator, pyQuil wavefunction simulator, and quantum virtual machine (QVM) respectively.
+These provide access to the pyQVM Numpy wavefunction simulator, pyQuil wavefunction simulator, quantum virtual machine (QVM), and quantum processing units (QPUs) respectively.

 * All provided devices support all core qubit PennyLane operations and observables.